Package 'geobounds'

 config

 Logical.
-If TRUE, delete the configuration folder of geobounds.
+If TRUE, delete the geobounds configuration directory.

 cached_data

 Logical.
-If TRUE, delete cache_dir and all its contents.
+If TRUE, delete the active cache directory and all its contents.

 quiet